 We have choices right now.

-We, as a global community, can secure the futures of those resilient small businesses and help them shine.
+As a global community, we can secure the futures of those resilient small businesses and help them shine.
 This BFCM, consider diverting your dollars from big-box stores to local businesses—you may even discover a new favorite destination for buying gifts.

 While the need to help the independent business community is most immediately obvious, the benefits of shopping small extend beyond times of crisis.